Attack on Pearl Harbor: Diplomacy

 In 1940, Japan invaded French Indochina, attempting to stymie the flow of supplies reaching China.
-The United States halted shipments of airplanes, parts, machine tools, and aviation gasoline to Japan, which the latter perceived as an unfriendly act.
+The United States halted shipments of airplanes, parts, machine tools, and aviation gasoline to Japan, which Japan perceived as an unfriendly act.
 (Note: After it was announced in September that iron and steel scrap export would also be prohibited, Japanese Ambassador Horinouchi protested to Secretary Hull on October 8, 1940, warning this might be considered an "unfriendly act".)
 The United States did not stop oil exports, however, partly because of the prevailing sentiment in Washington that given Japanese dependence on American oil, such an action was likely to be considered an extreme provocation.

 In mid-1940, President Franklin D. Roosevelt moved the Pacific Fleet from San Diego to Hawaii.
 He also ordered a military buildup in the Philippines, taking both actions in the hope of discouraging Japanese aggression in the Far East.
 Because the Japanese high command was mistakenly certain any attack on the United Kingdom's Southeast Asian colonies, including Singapore, would bring the United States into the war, a devastating preventive strike appeared to be the only way to prevent American naval interference.
 An invasion of the Philippines was also considered necessary by Japanese war planners.
 The American War Plan Orange had envisioned defending the Philippines with an elite force of 40,000 men; this option was never implemented due to opposition from Douglas MacArthur, who felt he would need a force ten times that size.
 By 1941, American planners expected to have to abandon the Philippines at the outbreak of war.
 Late that year, Admiral Thomas C. Hart, commander of the United States Asiatic Fleet, was given orders to that effect.

 The United States finally ceased oil exports to Japan in July 1941, following the seizure of French Indochina after the Fall of France, in part because of new American restrictions on domestic oil consumption.
 Because of this decision, Japan proceeded with plans to take the oil-rich Dutch East Indies.
 (Note: This was mainly a Japanese Navy preference; the Japanese Army would have chosen to attack the Soviet Union.)
 On August 17, Roosevelt warned Japan that America was prepared to take opposing steps if "neighboring countries" were attacked.